-Previously, she served as the budget officer at the Department of Social Services (DSS) responsible for coordinating a $22 billion budget and allocating funding to the 58 counties to administer social services programs.
-Prior to joining DSS, Flowers spent 16 years working at the Department of Finance providing technical budget assistance and training to Finance employees and approximately 200 state departments.
-She has extensive experience managing sensitive budget issues and their impact on state policy and department operations.Email Monica
+Flowers previously served as the budget officer at the California Department of Social Services (CDSS).
+She was responsible for coordinating a $22 billion budget and allocating funds to the 58 counties that administer social services.
+Prior to joining CDSS, Flowers spent 16 years working at the California Department of Finance providing technical budget assistance and training to approximately 200 state departments.
+Flowers has extensive experience managing sensitive budget issues and their impact on state policy and department operations.Email the ASD Deputy Director

 Jeremy Marion, Deputy Director

-Jeremy Marion was appointed as deputy director of the Cal-Mortgage Loan Insurance Division (Cal-Mortgage) in April, 2016.
+Jeremy Marion was appointed deputy director of the Cal-Mortgage Loan Insurance Division (Cal-Mortgage) in April 2016.

-He joined Cal-Mortgage in 2005 as an associate health facility construction financing analyst, and worked his way up to health facility construction financing officer in 2011.
-Prior to working for Cal-Mortgage he was a fixed income analyst and portfolio manager for Berkeley Capital Management LLC, and an analyst for London Pacific Advisors.
-Marion is a northern California native and holds a Bachelor’s of Science degree in Business Administration with a concentration in Investment Finance from the California State University Sacramento.Email Jeremy
+Marion joined Cal-Mortgage in 2005 as an associate health facility construction financing analyst.
+In 2011, he served as a health facility construction financing officer.
+Prior to working for Cal-Mortgage, he was a fixed income analyst and portfolio manager for Berkeley Capital Management LLC, and an analyst for London Pacific Advisors.
+Marion is a northern California native and holds a Bachelor of Science degree in Business Administration with a concentration in Investment Finance from the California State University Sacramento.Email Cal-Mortgage Deputy Director

 Paul Coleman, Deputy Director

 Facilities Development Division